Aggrik8s-net/aggrik8s-cluster/README.md

 ## Goals for the next phase of the project
-- Document ARMO before trial ends (3 days ?),
+~~- Document ARMO before trial ends (3 days ?),~~
+- Terraform Mikrotik Fabrik to support multiple AZ model, this is required for Ciliumm Cluster Mesh develoopment,
 - add `piCluster`, our RaspberryPi 5 based [rancherfederal/rk2-ansible](https://github.com/rancherfederal/rke2-ansible) cluster to the Cilium Cluster Mesh.
 - Consider `talm` to manage `CozyStack` PaaS-Full clusters to leversge Day-2 support.
 - Document Cilium Debug Tooling: